 If the answer is no, an unsecured loan probably is a better fit for you.
 If you find yourself having difficulty deciding between a secured or an unsecured loan for your business, consider the following:

-- Do you own your business assets?
+Do you own your business assets?

-- How much funding are you looking for?
+How much funding do you need?

-- What is your credit score?
+What is your credit score?

 These 3 factors will play a large role in helping you decide which loan type is right for you, as well as which loan type you have a better chance of qualifying for.
-(Note that a secured business loan with bad credit is possible if a business owner has the collateral to back the funding.)
+(Note that obtaining a secured business loan with bad credit is possible if a business owner has the collateral to back the funding.)

 Let’s break down each of these considerations:

 Owning Your Assets